pap3rhat/visualization-tools/README.md

 	0 & 0 & 0 & 1
 \end{bmatrix}
 ```
-/TODO: matrix erklären?

-After this last transformation every vertex's coordinates are in the final 2D window/pixel coordinates.
-If the vertices get connected back into triangles (*primitive assembly*), it is the same as transforming and projecting every point within that triangle themselves into the window/pixel coordinates.
-Thus what is now left is a set of *primitives* (here: triangles) in window/pixel coordinates. <br />
+After this last transformation every vertex's coordinates are in the final 2D window/pixel coordinates.<br />
-Not all those primitives are, however, within the coordinate range of the screen.
-Some might not be in there at all, some might only partially be in there.
-This is, as mentioned earlier, due to not every vertex being in the view field of the virtual camera.
-All the parts that are not within the viewport range are now being *clipped*; hence why this step is called *clipping*.
-If only parts of a primitive got clipped in this step, the remains will get connected back into new triangles/new primitives.

-/TODO bild für clipping?

-As a next step all the primitives go through a step called *rasterization*.
-In this step the primitives get mapped into a raster that basically represents the pixel that the monitor will be displaying in the end.
+As a next step all the traingles go through a step called *rasterization*.
+In this step the triangles get mapped into a raster that basically represents the pixel that the monitor will be displaying in the end.
 This process is quite complex and it is not even known how most graphic cards do it, however, how it is done is also not really important.
 The only thing that is important, is that at this point we have individual *pixel*, also referred to as *fragments*, that will be worked on.

 In the last steps of the forward rendering pipeline these fragments will get shaded (i.e. it will be determined what color they have in the end) and it will be determined which fragments are even visible.
 Up until now all objects in the scene got looked at and then their parts that are not within the visual camera's frustum got discarded.
 However, it has not been considered yet what happens if one object is in front of another object within that frustum; it only makes sense if in the final image the front object can be seen and the other object is absent. <br />
 Checking which object gets displayed and which not is actually quite easy.
-In all the transformations and projections above, the $z$-value (depth value) never got discarded and has always been kept in a $0$ to $1$ range.
+In all the transformations and projections above, the $z$-value (depth value) never got discarded and has always been transformed into a $0$ to $1$ range.
 Thus after the transformation and projections are done those values can simply be stored in a *z-buffer*.
 So, in the end, each fragment not only has a color value (after shading), but also a *depth value*.
 If two fragments are rasterized to the same monitor pixel now only their depth values have to be compared.
 The smaller the value, the closer to the virtual camera; hence the fragment with the lower depth value "wins" and gets displayed at the corresponding monitor pixel.